General Idea: The 1971 Miss General Idea Pageant

 Performed at the Art Gallery of Ontario, the Pageant was General Idea's major project for the year, created via the mail art network.
 Sixteen finalists were pre-selected, and sent an Entry Kit by mail.
 The kit was a box, silkscreened with the Pageant logo, containing various items: a brown dress (the Miss General Idea Gown), a typed letter of invitation by Granada Gazelle (Miss General Idea 1969), a General Idea business card, the Pageant program, an application form, an acceptance card, and photographs of Miss Honey (Miss General Idea 1970) and the Artist's Conception of Miss General Idea 1971.

 Finalists were asked to respond with a series of photographs of themselves modelling the Miss General Idea Gown.
 Of the sixteen people contacted, thirteen people responded.
 One person – artist Janis Campbell – refused, accusing the group of being "male chauvinist pigs."
 General Idea took her response as an entry.

 The pageant was conceived of and executed as if it was a live-broadcast televised spectacle, and appropriated all of its conventions, including glamorous pre-show red carpet arrival.
 Audience reactions and cues were rehearsed.
 The judges for the Pageant were Dorothy Cameron, an art consultant, and David Silcox, a former visual arts officer of the Canada Council, the then-Dean of the Fine Art Department at York University.

 The Pageant, while successful, was an enormous undertaking.
 The members of General Idea decided that they couldn't face organizing such an event on an annual basis.
 They decided that the next Pageant would take place in 1984, and the group's projects and performances would be either in service of, or explicit rehearsals for this moment.
 Furthermore, it would take place in a huge Pavillion (the largesse of it reflected in the tongue-in-cheek appropriation of the French spelling) built precisely for the purpose.

-The selection of the date of 1984 gave the group a kind of goal, or deadline: to stay together and work together until that year.
+The selection of the date of 1984 gave the group a goal, or deadline: to stay together and work together until that year.
 The Pageant format, and the implied timeline set by the deadline of 1984, provided them with a kind of thematic universe in which all their media experiments could be collected.
 Conceptually, the Pageant concretized the various self-mythologizing aspects of the General Idea project: an inhabitation and ambiguous parodying of the creative processes of the artist and the fame/commercial processes of the art world.